 Which is the most energy efficient window style?

 The style of the window doesn’t significantly impact energy efficiency.
 What matters far more are the materials used and the glazing specifications.
-All our window styles can achieve excellent low U-values and high energy ratings.
+All our window styles can achieve excellent low U-values, which indicate better insulation, and high energy ratings.

 Are energy-efficient windows worth the investment?

-The cost of energy-efficient windows should be factored against the savings they create through reduced energy bills.
+The cost of energy-efficient windows should be factored against the savings they create through reduced energy bills, considering factors such as the size of the window.
 They also add value to your property, improve comfort, and reduce your environmental impact.

 How long do new windows last?

 Modern uPVC windows typically last 20-25 years, while aluminium windows can last 30 years or more with minimal maintenance.
-This long lifespan and ongoing energy savings make them a sound long-term investment for your home.
+This long lifespan and ongoing energy savings can significantly reduce the amount of heat lost, making them a sound long-term investment for your home.

 More From Us